Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### A SysOps administrator maintains the security and compliance of a company's AWS account.
 To ensure the company's Amazon EC2 instances are following company policy, a SysOps administrator wants to terminate any EC2 instance that do not contain a department tag.
 Noncompliant resources must be terminated in near-real time.
 Which solution will meet these requirements?

 - [x] Create an AWS Config rule with the `required-tags` managed rule to identify noncompliant resources.
-Configure automatic remediation to run the AWS- TerminateEC2Instance automation document to terminate noncompliant resources.
+Configure automatic remediation to run the AWS `TerminateEC2Instance` automation document to terminate noncompliant resources.
 - [ ] Create a new Amazon EventBridge (Amazon CloudWatch Events) rule to monitor when new EC2 instances are created.
 Send the event to a Simple Notification Service (Amazon SNS) topic for automatic remediation.
 - [ ] Ensure all users who can create EC2 instances also have the permissions to use the `ec2:CreateTags` and `ec2:DescribeTags` actions.
 Change the instance's shutdown behavior to terminate.
 - [ ] Ensure AWS Systems Manager Compliance is configured to manage the EC2 instances.
 Call the AWS-StopEC2Instances automation document to stop noncompliant resources.